The Act affords students certain rights with respect to their educational records:

 Washington, D.C.
 20202-4605

 College officials of MCC is defined as all college employees, as well as contractors, consultants, volunteers, members of the Board of Trustees, student employees, students serving on an official committee, scholarship donors (for the sole purpose of evaluating scholarship recipients), and other outside parties providing services and functions for the college.

 Education records may be disclosed to college officials without prior written consent if that college official has a legitimate educational interest.
 Legitimate educational interest means that the information or records are relevant and necessary to accomplish a task or determination AND the task or determination is a responsibility required for the person's employment or is a subject matter for the person's employment responsibility.

 Pursuant to Illinois’ Student Optional Disclosure of Private Mental Health Information Act, a student has the right to authorize the College, in writing, to disclose his or her private mental health information to a person of the student’s choosing using the Student Optional Disclosure of Private Mental Health Information Form.
-For additional information, please contact Counseling or visit the Student Optional Disclosure of Private Mental Health Information policy page.
+For additional information, please visit the Student Optional Disclosure of Private Mental Health Information policy page.
 Please be advised that, consistent with the Family Educational Rights and Privacy Act, 20 U.S.C. § 1232g and its regulations at 34 CFR § 99.36, the College may disclose a student’s private information to persons who need to know that information in the event of or to avert a health or safety emergency, even if those persons have not been designated by the student on his or her Student Optional Disclosure of Private Mental Health Information Form.